Information / FAQ

 - Prepare for noise: There will be constant hammering on your roof during your roof replacement.

-- Parking: park your car on the street or a nearby cul-de-sac so the materials may be delivered.
+- Parking: Park your car on the street or a nearby cul-de-sac so the materials may be delivered.

-- Work Area: Keep children and pets away from the immediate work areas until after the cleanup crews have finished sweeping for debris and nails.
+- Work Area: Keep children and pets away from the immediate work areas until the cleanup crews have finished sweeping for debris and nails.

 We work with all home insurance providers.
-Our in-house roof insurance claims specialists will make sure that the claim will cover any and all related damages so you can restore your home to its pre-loss condition.
+Our in-house roof insurance claims specialists will make sure that the claim will cover any related damages so you can restore your home to its pre-loss condition.

 Asphalt shingle roofing is the most common and, generally, the least expensive roofing material.
 Asphalt shingles are durable, reliable, and relatively inexpensive.
 They offer a wide variety of colors and styles, ease of installation, and they’re suitable for different climates and weather patterns.
 Asphalt shingle roofs should last about 20 years on average.

 There are two general types of asphalt shingle roofs: 3-tab shingle and architectural shingle.

 3-tab shingle: composed of 1 flat layer and do not have a dimensional look.
 3-tab shingles cost less than architectural but typically have a shorter life span.